pyKrzysztof/matrixlib/README.md

 # MatrixLib

-Educational implementation of a matrix class, including most of it's possible calculations.
+Educational implementation of a matrix class, including a few of it's possible operations.